Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/en_Hammerwatch.md

 This prevents you from having to damage yourself or use a skill in order to collect the check and potentially get hint points!

-## What are bronze keyrings?
+## What are big bronze keys?

-Bronze keyrings are a custom item created for the Castle Hammerwatch campaign.
-Because there are so many bronze keys (over 100!) the purpose of keyrings is to make receiving bronze keys feel more meaningful.
-This also prevents progression balancing from frontloading all other worlds with progression items because the Castle world needs so many right off the bat!
+Big bronze keys are custom items created for the Castle Hammerwatch campaign.
+When picked up they act as 5 bronze keys.
+They exist as an option to reduce the massive amount of required progression items in the item pool and to make receiving bronze keys feel more meaningful.